-Amanda Blackwood is the first woman to serve full-time as CEO of the Sacramento Metro Chamber of Commerce in its 124-year history — and she was also only 35 years old when she took the helm in May 2018.
+Amanda Blackwood is the first woman to serve full-time as CEO of the Sacramento Metropolitan Chamber of Commerce in its 124-year history — and she was also only 35 years old when she took the helm in May 2018.
 Comstock’s recently spoke with Blackwood about new strategies for the longstanding chamber.

 One of your first goals as CEO was to conduct a SWOT analysis of the Chamber — what key strengths, weaknesses, opportunities and threats did you identify through that process?

 How a chamber is viewed has just changed over time.
 It was very true that when you were getting your business license, the next thing you did was join your chamber of commerce.
 That was your business organization to get you networked, to help you understand the region, to get the landscape.
 With all of the technology, the way people are connecting with LinkedIn and with Meetup and with social media, your ability to network has totally changed.
 So [a chamber] really has to position itself as providing value in a really unique and specific way to its business members.

 “The challenge of having a lengthy tenure in the community is you’re trying to be all things to all people all the time, and you just can’t.
 You’re not going to be effective in 50 different things.”